kaiserkasthuri/soc_analyst_labs/phishing_email_investigation/planet_prestige/README.md

 ## What I Learned

-- Email spoofing is easy to do.
-Attackers often use fake names, fake domains, and use fake email generators like emkei.cz to make emails look real.
+- Email spoofing is easy to perform.
+Attackers often use fake names, fake domains, and spoofing services such as emkei.cz to make malicious emails appear legitimate.
-- SPF fail is a strong indicator of a fake email, which means it did not come from a trusted server.
+- An SPF failure is a strong indicator of a spoofed or unauthorized email, showing that the message did not originate from a trusted mail server.
-- Base64 is commonly used by attackers to hide information.
+- Base64 encoding is commonly used by attackers to conceal malicious content or hide data inside emails and attachments.
-- File extension cannot be trusted, because the file can pretend to be a PDF file, but it could be a ZIP file, and it's not safe to open.
+- File extensions cannot be trusted, as a file may appear to be a PDF but could actually be a ZIP archive or another file type, making it unsafe to open without verification.
-- Hex editors like HXD are extremely useful to identify what type of file it is.
+- Hex editors such as HxD are extremely useful for identifying file types based on their hexadecimal signatures and magic numbers.
-- Metadata can reveal important information such as author, creation date, etc.
+- Metadata can reveal valuable information, including the author, creation date, and other details that may help identify the attacker.
-- Cybershef is a powerful tool for decoding the text.
+- CyberChef is a powerful tool for decoding, analyzing, and transforming encoded or obfuscated data.